Rutgers-ZRG/EosNet/README.md

-# Fingerprint Graph Neural Networks
+# EOSNet: Embedded Overlap Structures for Graph Neural Networks

-**Note**: This FpGNN package is inherited from the [CGCNN](https://github.com/txie-93/cgcnn) framework, and there are some major changes.
+**Note**: This EOSNet package is inherited from the [CGCNN](https://github.com/txie-93/cgcnn) framework, and there are some major changes.

 ## Change log